Pit (game)

 Pit is a fast-paced card game for three to eight players, designed to simulate open outcry bidding for commodities.
-The game first went on sale in 1904 by the American games company Parker Brothers, having been developed by the clairvoyant Edgar Cayce.
+The game first went on sale in 1904 by the American games company Parker Brothers.

-The inspirations were the Chicago Board of Trade (known as 'The Pit') and the US Corn Exchange.
+The inspirations were the Chicago Board of Trade (known as the Pit) and the US Corn Exchange.
 The game itself was likely based on the very successful game Gavitt's Stock Exchange, invented in 1903 by Harry E. Gavitt of Topeka, Kansas.

 While the name Pit remains trademarked in many countries by Hasbro, versions of the game have been marketed under names, including Billionaire, Business, Cambio, Deluxe Pit, Quick 7, Zaster.
+As early as 1904, the attributed clairvoyant Edgar Cayce claimed he had developed the game and sent it to Parker Brothers.

 Contents

-Some decks consist of 74 cards with nine cards each of eight different commodities.
-The specific commodities have varied over the various editions of the game, but those used in most modern editions are Barley, Corn, Coffee, Oranges, Oats, Soybeans, Sugar and Wheat.
-The classic version has seven commodities: flax, hay, oats, rye, corn, barley, and wheat.
-Two special cards are also included, the Bull and the Bear; use of these cards is optional.
+Different versions of the game contain different numbers of cards.
+The original edition has 63 cards, with nine cards each of the seven different commodities.
+Later editions added an eighth commodity, along with a Bear card and a Bull card, for 74 cards total.

+Originally, the commodities and values were the following:

+Newer versions include seven or eight commodities, with Flax, Hay and Rye removed from the list of commodities: